google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets/index.markdown

 ---
 layout: shared/narrow
 title: "Using JavaScript Snippets"
-description: "Use DevTools snippets to save small scripts, bookmarklets, and utilities so that they're always available to you while debugging in the browser."
+description: "Use DevTools Snippets to save small scripts, bookmarklets, and utilities so that they're always available to you while debugging in the browser."
 published_on: 2015-10-13